Halsey Masters The Underboob Look In Eye-Catching Garments During London Promo

 Halsey has been in London, U.K. recently, promoting her new music.

-The “Now or Never” hitmaker has been doing the rounds, wearing eye-catching outfits that haven’t gone unnoticed.
+The “Now or Never” hitmaker has been doing the rounds, wearing eye-catching outfits that haven’t gone unnoticed, per The Daily Mail.

 On Instagram, Halsey shared a shot of herself in a graphic shirt with high-waisted pants that matched.
 She unbuttoned the shirt that displayed her stomach as well as some underboob.
 She scraped her hair off her face and pulled it back into a bun.
 She left her baby hairs to rest on her face and gelled them down which gave the look some edge.
 She left the accessories to a bare minimum and applied some dangling down chain earrings.